b-lukaszuk/BS_wJ_eng/contents/tree.md

 2 directories, 3 files
 ```

+Here, we got three nested catalogs: x, y, and z.
+Each contains a file of a
+corresponding name inside of it.

-If your stuck, you may start by reading about Julia's
+Hint: If you are stuck now, start by reading about Julia's
 [Filesystem](https://docs.julialang.org/en/v1/base/file/).

 ## Solution {#sec:tree_solution}